Language selection

 For more information, attend a career presentation.

-Experienced telecommunicator applicants should contact a recruiter for specific information on the process.
+Experienced police dispatchers are encouraged to contact a recruiter for detailed information about the application process.

-Complete the following steps to apply to be an RCMP telecommunications operator.
-If you have questions about the application process, please attend a career presentation.
+Listed below is the 9‑1‑1 Police Dispatcher application process.
+If you have questions about the application process, please contact a Recruiter or attend a career presentation.

 Step 1: Submit an online application

 Submit an online application on the Government of Canada's GC Jobs website.
-Search for opportunities labelled:
+Search for opportunities labelled "9‑1‑1 Police Dispatcher Trainee".

-Before submitting your application, make sure you meet the qualifications and requirements.
-Your application must also show how you meet the essential qualifications for the specific job opportunity.
+Before submitting your application, review and make sure you meet the qualifications and requirements.
+Your application must demonstrate how you meet the essential qualifications of the 9‑1‑1 Police Dispatcher Trainee position.

-For bilingual positions, you will need to undergo language testing during the selection process.
+For bilingual positions, you will undergo language testing during the application process

-We'll contact successful applicants to schedule a self-administered and self-scoring computerized test called CritiCall.
-This test evaluates multitasking and decision-making skills.
+We'll contact applicants to schedule a self-administered and electronic exam called CritiCall.
+This exam evaluates multitasking and decision-making skills.

-If you do not successfully complete this step or any of the following steps, we'll remove you from the process and let you know when or if you can reapply.
+If you do not successfully complete this step or any of the following steps, your application will be closed and we will let you know when you can reapply.

 You may need additional health assessments depending on the employment conditions for the province or territory where you're applying.